su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 ## Configuration File Options

-All available options concerning species transport are listed in the [config_template.cfg](https://github.com/su2code/SU2/blob/master/config_template.cfg).Here, we are going to focus in the compostion-dependent options.
+All available options concerning species transport are listed in the [config_template.cfg](https://github.com/su2code/SU2/blob/master/config_template.cfg).Here, we are going to focus in the composition-dependent options.

 For activating the composition-dependent model, the fluid model must be chosen as `FLUID_MODEL= FLUID_MIXTURE`.
 It must be noted that this model is only compatible with `INC_DENSITY_MODEL= VARIABLE`.
 Otherwise, an error will be shown at run-time.

-For incompressible flows, a low-mach Number approximation allow to decompose the pressure into dynamics and thermodynamics (operating) pressure (see [Theory]/docs_v7/Theory/).
+For incompressible flows, a low-mach Number approximation allows to decompose the pressure into dynamics and thermodynamics (operating) pressure (see [Theory]/docs_v7/Theory/).
 The operating pressure is used for computing the mixture density using the Ideal gas law.
 The thermodynamic pressure might strongly affects the density at the inlets causing unphysical results.
-Therefore, the thermodynamic pressure must be provided for the user for the `FLUID_MIXTURE` model and it is not longer computed from the free-stream conditions as it is donde in the other fluid models.
+Therefore, the thermodynamic pressure must be provided for the user for the `FLUID_MIXTURE` model and it is not longer computed from the free-stream conditions as it is done in the other fluid models.
 As in mixing and combustion processes, the operating pressure is often assumed as 101325 pa, then this is the default value considered inside SU2 if the thermodynamics pressure is not given in the .cfg file.
 The thermodynamics pressure is given in the .cfg file as follow: `THERMODYNAMIC_PRESSURE= 101325.0`.

 Subsequently, The molecular weights and Heat capacities at constant pressure must be provided as a list as follow: `MOLECULAR_WEIGHT= W_1, W_2,...., W_N` ,  `SPECIFIC_HEAT_CP = Cp_1, Cp_2,..., Cp_N`.
 The length of the list must match the number of the N species in the mixture.
-Moreover, the mean molecular weight is computed as a mole fraction average and the mixture heat capacity is computes as a mass fraction average.
+Moreover, the mean molecular weight is computed as a mole fraction average and the mixture heat capacity is computed as a mass fraction average.
 For more information, please see $^{1},^{3}$.

 For the conductivity model, the following options are available: `CONDUCTIVITY_MODEL= CONSTANT_CONDUCTIVITY, CONSTANT_PRANDTL, POLYNOMIAL_CONDUCTIVITY `.
 In this tutorial, the option `CONSTANT_CONDUCTIVITY` is used.
 For this option, a constant conductivity for each species must be provided as follow: `THERMAL_CONDUCTIVITY_CONSTANT= k_1, k_2,...., k_N`.
 Currently, the only mixing law available in SU2 for computing the mixture thermal conductivity is based on the Wilke mixing law.
 Therefore, this is the default option and it is hardcoded for the `FLUID_MIXTURE` option.
 For more information regarding this mixing model, please see $^{1},^{2}$.

 Similar treatment is done for the Laminar Prandtl numbers: `PRANDTL_LAM= Pr_1, Pr_2,....,Pr_N`.
 Finally, for turbulence simulations, the option of turbulent Prandlt number can be enabled as `TURBULENT_CONDUCTIVITY_MODEL= CONSTANT_PRANDTL_TURB`.
 If this option is enabled, the turbulent Prandtl numbers must follow the same structure as the Laminar Prandtl numbers: `PRANDTL_TURB= Pr_Turb_1, Pr_Turb_2, ..., Pr_Turb_N`.
 For more information about laminar and turbulent Prandlt Number, please see [Theory](/docs_v7/Theory/).

 For the present tutorial, the options are given below:

 ```